gantry/docs/pages/01.gantry5/05.advanced/04.creating-layout-presets/docs.md

 structure:
   header:
     title: Main Header
-    id: foo
   navigation:
     subtype: nav
     title: Main Navigation
 ```

 In the above example, we see two sections: `header` and `navigation`.
-The `header` has been given an alternate title of `Main Header` and an id of `foo`.
-It will appear in the HTML as `<header id="foo">`.
+The `header` has been given an alternate title of `Main Header`.
+It will appear in the HTML as `<header>`.
 We did not have to assign the header `subtype` because the name of the section itself is `header`.
 It automatically does this for us.

 The `navigation` section has been given the subtype of `nav`.
 We also changed its title, as we did in the `header` section, so it will appear as **Main Navigation** in the Gantry admin.
 The front end HTML tags appear as `<nav id="g-navigation">` which uses the defined subtype and the default id.